 Aboard January 15, 2009, US Airways flight 1549 departed from LaGuardia Airport in New York City, USA, for Charlotte Douglas International Airport in North Carolina, carrying 150 passengers on American Airlines flight TWE1549 as well as 5 crew members.
-After takeoff, Airbus A320- 214 made an exigency wharf in the Hudson River in New York.
+After takeoff, Airbus A320- 214 made an emergency landing in the Hudson River in New York.

 DETAILS – US Airways Flight 1549